 To further automate manual processes, we envisioned opening tickets in our issue tracking system with the static scan reports attached.
 We used a second build configuration and script to accomplish this.
 Using the Veracode API, the script pulls the detail and summary PDF reports from the latest static scan and attaches them to a new YouTrack ticket opened using the YouTrack API.
 Then the ticket is reviewed by a project manager and assigned to a developer.
 You can download this second script here, which may be modified to work with your own issue tracking system.
 Other popular issue tracking systems have APIs that allow similar functions.

 By automating these two simple processes, we've given our staff needed time to devote to other, more complex tasks.
 We also continue to look for opportunities for further automation, such as in build deployment and distribution, and internal notifications.
 Integrating Veracode scans into our automated build process has contributed to a safer and faster development lifecycle.
-How can you use automation in your development process?
+Learn how can you use automation in your development process: Veracode Integrations.

 Learn More: Secure DevOps Survival Guide